Epinephelus marginatus: Fishing

-Epinephelus marginatus is a popular food fish and is caught across its range by commercial fishermen while large adult fish are targeted as trophies by spear-fishing, and is readily taken by anglers.
-The slow growth rate of this species and its particular mode of reproduction make it vulnerable to over-exploitation, for example the targeting of large males by spear fishers may skew the sex ratio even further and affect reproductive productivity.
-There have been attempts to grow and breed this fish in aquaculture in Italy.
+Epinephelus marginatus is a popular food fish and is caught across its range by commercial fishermen, while large adult fish are targeted as trophies by spear fishing, and are readily taken by anglers.
+The slow growth rate of this species and its particular mode of reproduction make it vulnerable to overexploitation; for example, the targeting of large males by spear fishers may skew the sex ratio even further and affect reproductive productivity.
+Attempts to grow and breed this fish in aquaculture have been made in Italy.

-In some countries the dusky grouper is considered a delicacy.
+In some countries, the dusky grouper is considered a delicacy.
 Referring to its preference among restaurant guests, the Spanish say "De la mar el mero y de la tierra el carnero" (From the sea the dusky grouper, from the land the lamb).

 Conservation

-Epinephelus marginatus catch declined by 88% in seven countries between 1990–2001, these countries forming a significant part of its overall distribution.
-In other regions, such as West Africa, where this species is heavily exploited, there is little data about the status of this fish.
+Epinephelus marginatus catch declined by 88% in seven countries between 1990 and 2001; these countries form a significant part of its overall distribution.
+In other regions, such as West Africa, where this species is heavily exploited, few data about the status of this fish are available.
 For these reasons, the International Union for Conservation of Nature has assessed E. marginatus as being vulnerable, citing a suspected reduction in the population size in excess of 50% over the last three generations and with ongoing threats.
-Conservation measures have included a spearfishing ban for ten years in France and bag limits in South Africa.
-In addition, a number of Marine Protected Areas have been established to protect the habitat of E. marginatus.
-In Turkey recommended actions have included no take zones along the Aegean and Mediterranean sea coasts and a total fisheries ban for a minimum of 3–5 years.
+Conservation measures have included a spearfishing ban for 10 years in France and bag limits in South Africa.
+In addition, several marine protected areas have been established to protect the habitat of E. marginatus.
+In Turkey, recommended actions have included no-take zones along the Aegean and Mediterranean Sea coasts and a total fisheries ban for a minimum of 3–5 years.